Isolated-/xgsd-cli/README.md

       city: ${{ .data.city | censor }}
 ```

+### Modes

+If you need a mode introduced please let me know — more modes = more use cases for us to use!

+- `async` — this mode is absolutely ideal for when ordering doesn't matter.
+Each step is executed initially in order but no waiting for results, retries, or timeouts.
+This mode won't allow one failing step to block your entire workflow.
+- `fanout` — this mode and `chained` are very similar and may be confusing for some.
+The main difference between this mode and `chained` is that in `fanout` the input data is passed to all steps in order.
+This is ideal for when the result of one step doesn't affect the next.
+- `chained` — order is preserved, however, the output from the _last successful step_ is passed into the input of the next step.
+This chaining allows for complex workflows and maintains order when things go wrong.

+It's worth noting that regardless of the mode used, you'll get full process isolation at the workflow level and individual steps. _Most_ blocking tasks that would typically stall Node.js shouldn't, with the exception of `while (true) {}`.
+I'm working on a solution for this.

 ### Templating

-A simple yet effective templating system was introduced in _v0.3.0_, it doesn't rely on any templating libraries so may be limited in some areas, however, it's still pretty powerful.
-Later versions will focus on improving the syntax, or replacing it entirely.
+A simple yet effective templating system was introduced in _v0.3.0_.
+It doesn't rely on any templating libraries, so it may be limited in some areas; however, it's still pretty powerful.
+Later versions will focus on improving the syntax or replacing it entirely.

 #### Context

-You can reference context properties using the template syntax, the context includes:
+You can reference context properties using the template syntax.
+The context includes:

-- `steps` - all steps that have previously run (may not be useful in fanout or async)
+- `steps` — all steps that have previously run (may not be useful in `fanout` or `async` modes)
-- `config` - original configuration
+- `config` — original configuration
-- `data` - the current step input data
+- `data` — the current step input data
-- `output` - the output of the current step
+- `output` — the output of the current step

 This will be extended between `v0.3.0` and `v0.4.0`.
-To reference these properties using the template syntax `${{ .data.name }}`, you can combine these with helpers like `censor` or `hash` to change the value before it hits your step.
+To reference these properties using the template syntax `${{ .data.name }}`, you can combine them with helpers like `censor` or `hash` to transform the value before it hits your step.

 For example, a configuration like:

 ```yaml
 data: